Catrin-baze/GABI/README.md

 This repository contains the official implementation for the paper:
-**"Vision-Language-Guided Granularity Alignment and Balanced Fusion for Multimodal Brain Data"**
+**Vision-Language-Guided Granularity Alignment and Balanced Fusion for Multimodal Brain Data**

 ## 1. Prerequisites